 Apple Device Enrollment Program

-Apple has led the way with automated enrollment through DEP, which streamlines the process of deploying corporate-owned macOS, Apple TV and iOS devices purchased directly through Apple or through an authorized reseller.
+Apple has led the way with automated device enrollment through DEP, which streamlines the process of deploying corporate-owned macOS, Apple TV and iOS devices purchased directly through Apple or through an authorized reseller.
 The service automates MDM enrollment for large-scale deployments and enables zero-touch provisioning, which removes the need for administrators to physically access each device.

-To set up Apple devices for automated device enrollment, IT can use any MDM product that supports DEP integration, which includes all the major players, even Microsoft Intune.
+To set up Apple devices for automatic device enrollment, IT can use any MDM product that supports DEP integration, which includes all the major players, even Microsoft Intune.
 Administrators should use Apple's DEP website to specify which MDM platform they will use to manage the devices.

 The DEP service works in conjunction with the platform to enroll the devices and uses the MDM capabilities built into the devices' operating systems.
 Administrators need only provide the device serial numbers or order numbers to include them in the DEP provisioning process.